Our scholarship, fellowship and award opportunities can provide financial support.

 This award was established with an endowment from the former Department of Statistics in the name of former faculty member Sidney Addelman, PhD.
 The award is given annually to recognize academic excellence, as reflected by master’s comprehensive exam scores and classroom performance in core courses of the master’s curriculum.
 Learn more.

-The School of Public Health and Health Professions (SPHHP) offers $3,000 tuition scholarships to students who have been admitted to a Masters level graduate or Doctor of Physical Therapy program, who will pursue such study and be enrolled on a full-time basis, and who will contribute to the diversity of the student body in the graduate or professional program in which they will be enrolled.
+The School of Public Health and Health Professions (SPHHP) offers stipends and tuition scholarships to students who have been admitted to a master's-level graduate program or the Doctor of Physical Therapy program, who will be enrolled on a full-time basis, and who will contribute to the diversity of the student body in the graduate or professional program in which they will be enrolled.

 Check with your department for details regarding these university wide awards and fellowships.